 - projected variations in electoral populations over the next 5 years.

-The Commission also makes sure the names of electorates are still relevant.
+The Commission also looks at whether the names of electorates are still relevant.

 The public can have their say on the boundary review